majasunghee/TDT4250_Entur-Modeling-Project/tdt4250.entur.modelInstance/README.md

 ![Picture of the diagram of operators and lines.](img/DiaOpLine.png "Diagram of operators' lines")

 ## Diagram: Routes' stop places
 Diagram of all stop places to all routes for one specific line.
-Chose to model only a specific line and its routes to constrain the amount of data to process.
+We chose to model only a specific line and its routes to restrict the amount of data to process.
+The image below is from a line which only had two routes.
+Although they look similar, the routes have different ID's.
+One route represents the inbound direction, while the other represents the outbound direction.

 ![Picture of the diagram of stop places in routes.](img/DiaRoutes.png  "Diagram of routes' stop places")